MUSEUMS IN LJUBLJANA

 Visiting museums is the perfect activity for a rainy day and for those who would like to learn about Slovenia’s history and culture.

-This museum is located in the city centre, in the direction of Tivoli park.
-The Museum of national history displays monuments from the Roman period, treasures from the Stone and Middle ages, and also a permanent exhibition on Slovenian language.
-It also keeps an Egyptian mummy!
+This museum of national importance is located in the city centre, in the direction of Tivoli park.
+It displays monuments from the prehistorical eras, Roman period, treasures from the Middle ages and also a permanent exhibition on Slovenian language.

 Address: Maistrova ulica 1, 1000 Ljubljana

 Phone: +386 (0)1 230 70 30

 Photo: National Museum Of Slovenia

 Within the museum quarter of Metelkova there is a department of the National Museum of Slovenia standing in the neighborhood of the Slovenian Ethnographic Museum and the Museum of Contemporary Art – Metelkova.

 Upper two floors exhibit artistic collection of objects from the 14th century to the present, while the ground floor is engaged with occasional exhibitions.